Quantum Advantage for Shared Randomness Generation: Results

 \subsubsection{Quantum advantage in distributing SR}

-In the non-monopolize social subsidy game we have considered that both the shared randomness and the strategies of the players are assisted by the referee.
-Let us consider now a scenario where the a paired-coin is prepared by one of the players who wish to distribute, through some communication channel, its one part to the other player to maximize their payoff.
+In the non-monopolize social subsidy game, we have considered that both the shared randomness and the strategies of the players are assisted by the referee.
+Let us consider now a scenario where a paired-coin (bipartite state) is prepared by one of the players who wish to distribute, through some communication channel, its one part to the other player to maximize their payoff.
 Distribution of the coin state $\mathcal{C}_{1/2}(2)$ in its exact form requires a perfect binary channel of capacity $1$-bit.
-In quantum scenario, a communication channel cab be most generally describe by completely positive trace preserving maps \cite{Kraus1983}.
-Let Alice prepares some two-$2$-quoin state $\mathcal{Q}(2)=\rho_{AB}\in\mathcal{D}(\mathbb{C}^2\otimes\mathbb{C}^2)$ in her laboratory and sends the $B$ part to Bob through a qubit channel $\Lambda$.
-They ends up with a two-$2$-quoin state $\mathcal{Q}^{\prime}(2)=\mathbf{I}\otimes\Lambda\left[ \rho_{AB}\right]$, where $\mathbf{I}$ denotes the identity map ({\it i.e.} noiseless process) on the $A$ part.
+In quantum scenario, a communication channel can be most generally described by completely positive trace preserving maps \cite{Kraus1983}.
+Let Alice prepare a two-$2$-quoin state $\mathcal{Q}(2)=\rho_{AB}\in\mathcal{D}(\mathbb{C}^2\otimes\mathbb{C}^2)$ in her laboratory and then she sends the $B$ part to Bob through a qubit channel $\Lambda$.
+They end up with a two-$2$-quoin state $\mathcal{Q}^{\prime}(2)=\mathbf{I}\otimes\Lambda\left[ \rho_{AB}\right]$, where $\mathbf{I}$ denotes the identity map ({\it i.e.} noiseless process) on the $A$ part.
 Then they obtain a classical shared coin from $\mathcal{Q}^{\prime}(d)$ by applying allowed free operations as suggested by the referee.
-In the following we analyze two familiar noisy qubit channels for achieving better payoff in $\mathbb{G}(n)$.
+In the following, we analyze two familiar noisy qubit channels for achieving better payoff in $\mathbb{G}(n)$.